-At the same Christian conference in Melbourne called AusEquip that God had told me to move to Werribee for a local church there, he had also showed me that I had to be at the World Equip in Johannesburg 10 months later.
-For the first time in my ever, I truly submitted my whole life and will to Jesus.
+At the same Christian conference in Melbourne called AusEquip that God had told me to move to Werribee for a local church there, he had also showed me that I had to be at the World Equip in Johannesburg, a year and 10 months later.
+For the first time ever, I truly submitted my whole life and will to Jesus.
 I said, “I’m yours.
 Wherever you lead me, I’ll go.”
-So I cancelled all my plans and my only goal for almost a year was this conference.
+So I cancelled all my plans and my only goal for over a year was this conference.

 The day I booked my flight (having had to borrow some of the money from my parents) the booking company called me an hour after I received ‘confirmation’ that they had somehow lost my seat on the flight.
 Having not had the best couple of months, I was raging, to put it mildly.
-I was scared of being left in a foreign country by myself but was a little placated when I realised the return flight that I had been re-booked on was the same as a family that I’m friends with, the Kay-Hards.
+I was scared of being left in a foreign country by myself but was a little placated when I realised the return flight that I had been re-booked on was the same one that my second family, the Kay-Hards, were travelling on.

 I was more than a little upset and I said to God, “Okay, this has obviously happened for a reason.
 Something good better happen on that extra day that I’m staying there.”